hashicorp/terraform/website/source/docs/enterprise/api/environments.html.md

   <tr>
     <td><code>variables</code></td>
     <td>A key/value map of Terraform variables to be updated.
 Existing
       variables will only be removed when their value is empty.
-Varaibles of the same key will be overwritten.</td>
+Variables of the same key will be overwritten.</td>
     <td>Yes</td>
   </tr>